How Could My Academic Performance Impact My Financial Aid Award?

 One possible outcome of the CAR is that students may be asked to withdraw from the College.
 Please see Section 8.5.3 of the Swarthmore Course Catalog for the procedures to return to the College.

 Students who are required to withdraw may apply for readmission by writing to the Dean of Students following the procedures found in Section 8.5.3 of the Swarthmore Course Catalog.
 The Evaluation committee may approve readmission.
 Students will be on academic probation during their first semester back at Swarthmore.
-Students must consult with the Financial Aid Office upon readmission to evaluate their eligibility for Federal aid.
+Students must consult with the Financial Aid Office upon readmission to evaluate their eligibility for Federal financial aid.

 - Re-establish Federal Financial Aid Eligibility